erolm-a/obashi-dataflows/README.md

 7. On your phone, install "Google Play Services for AR".

 8. Install the generated apk at step 6 (either via adb or via issuing the 'build and run' command inside Unity).

+# Project structure

+The application is divided into a client, that is to say this Unity application, and a middleware.

+The middleware is a Django application available [here](https://stgit.dcs.gla.ac.uk/tp3-2019-cs25/game-middleware), and currently being hosted on [Heroku](http://glasgow-cs25-middleware.herokuapp.com/).